simolus3/drift/docs/content/platforms/web.md

 !!! danger "Download the correct versions"

-    You should download the version of `sqlite3.wasm` that matches with the version of `sqlite3` you have installed and download the version of `drift_worker.dart.js` that matches with the version of `drift` you have installed.
+    You should download compatible versions of `sqlite3.wasm` and `drift_worker.js` from the same drift release.

-    To find out which versions of `sqlite3` and `drift` you're currently using, check your `pubspec.lock` file!
+    To find out which exact version of `drift` you're currently using, check your `pubspec.lock` file.

+    Upgrading drift without upgrading the worker will work outside of major version bumps, but updating the worker and `sqlite3.wasm` is recommended as it new releases can improve performance.

 In the end, your `web/` directory may look like this: